Anne Alexander interviews activists from across the Middle East and North Africa about their rebellious decade.

 Anne Alexander is the co-author, with Mostafa Bassiouny, of Bread, Freedom, Social Justice: Workers and the Egyptian Revolution (Zed, 2014).
 She is a founder member of MENA Solidarity Network, the co-editor of Middle East Solidarity and a member of the University and College Union (UCU).

-1 I would like to thank the comrades who gave their time to take part in interviews for this article: Salam Ahmad, Ghayath Naisse, Muzan al-Neel, Sami Halim, Hamza Hamouchene, Mahmoud Hussein and Hossam el-Hamalawy.
-We will be publishing longer versions of their interviews online at www.isj.org.uk over the coming months.
+1 Anne Alexander would like to thank the comrades who gave their time to take part in interviews for this article: Salam Ahmad, Ghayath Naisse, Muzan al-Neel, Sami Halim, Hamza Hamouchene, Mahmoud Hussein and Hossam el-Hamalawy.
+Longer versions of their interviews are planned to be published online at www.isj.org.uk over the coming months.
 This project would also not have been possible without the enormous efforts of the comrades who volunteered to transcribe the interviews and assist with translation.
-Thank you to Chinedu Chukwudinma, Richard Donnelly, Jacqui Freeman, Sheila McGregor, Tony Phillips and Ian Taylor.
+Thanks to Chinedu Chukwudinma, Richard Donnelly, Jacqui Freeman, Sheila McGregor, Tony Phillips and Ian Taylor.

 3 Salam’s real name has been redacted for personal reasons.

 4 Mahmoud Hussein is a pseudonym used for security reasons.